+Who should attend?
 Fundamental background information for the Executive team involved in mobile initiatives.
-ISO, IT Auditor, Risk Officers, Compliance Officers, and IT Management looking to understand or improve current risk management practices around mobile.
+Information Security Officer, IT Auditor, Risk Officers, Compliance Officers, and IT Management looking to understand or improve current risk management practices around mobile banking.

 Hacker Hour webinars are a series of free webinars hosted by SBS CyberSecurity.
 Unlike paid webinars, Hacker Hours are aimed to meet on a monthly basis to discuss cybersecurity issues and trends in an open format.
 Attendees are encouraged to join the conversation and get their questions answered.
 SBS will also offer products and services to help financial institutions with these specific issues.